MidgetMob/docker-vsftpd/README.md

 port_ftps_imp | 990 | implicit ftp port
 port_pasv_min | 10100 | passive ftp minimum port
 port_pasv_max | 10101 | passive ftp maximum port
-pasv_addr|deluge.majicflight.com | hostname that points to this ip
+pasv_addr | deluge.majicflight.com | hostname that points to this ip
+pasv_addr_resolve | NO | whether or not the pasv_addr is a hostname
-rsa_cert|/etc/ssl-certs/vsftpd.pem | location of the ssl certificate in the container
+rsa_cert | /etc/ssl-certs/vsftpd.pem | location of the ssl certificate in the container
-rsa_key|/etc/ssl-certs/vsftpd.pem | location of the ssl key in the container
+rsa_key | /etc/ssl-certs/vsftpd.pem | location of the ssl key in the container